leewaygroups/ntmjs/README.md

 ```

-ntm offers keywords that save you time, efford, and keystrokes.
+ntm offers keywords that save you time, effort, and keystrokes.
 There are three categories of keywords: reference keywords, chaining keywords, and concurrency keywords.
 Keyword are *not* case sensitive.

 ## Reference Keywords | `it` `them` `origin` `origins`
   The keywords it and them provide identical functionality: acting as a variable holding the most recently parsed path.
 The only difference is the cases in which each should be used.
 If the previous [path] in the task block is a singular file or folder, using the it keyword makes sense to use.
 If the most recent path refers to multiple files or directories, them will make your code more readable.